rucko24/poc-sync-async/README.md

 For this example we're using project reactor and Vaadin flow, showing a way of how to execute an operation in another thread or scheduler.

-This example does not expose any endpoints, but doing so might be a better way to measure the performance of these paradigms where reactive scheduling generally has twice the performance in the long run.
+This example does not expose any endpoints, but doing so might be a better way to measure the performance of these paradigms where reactive aproach generally has twice the performance in the long run.

 - Blog post [https://rubn0x52.com/2021/01/25/Sincronismo-asincronismo-y-algo-de-streams-reactivos.html](https://rubn0x52.com/2021/01/25/Sincronismo-asincronismo-y-algo-de-streams-reactivos.html)

-### 3 Example combobox
+### Example combobox
 ![image](https://github.com/rucko24/poc-sync-async/assets/17187599/e1ae25cb-9d5d-4e8c-a422-77afc7664090)

 ### BlockHound view